solidusio/solidus/README.md

 Running Tests
 -------------

-We use CircleCI to run the tests for Spree.
+We use CircleCI to run the tests for Solidus.

 You can see the build statuses at [https://circleci.com/gh/solidusio/solidus](https://circleci.com/gh/solidusio/solidus)